 - Arrive at opening: animals more active in the morning

-- Comfortable shoes: several hours of walking
+- Comfortable shoes: several hours of walking on varied terrain

 - Picnic possible in most parks